Jolt777/INF502/Assignment2.md

 joltenlarremore@Joltens-MBP handson %
 ```
 #### Student's Notes
 When I tried to merge the `math` branch into the `master` branch, a merge conflict is detected.
 Merge conflicts can happen when the user command git to merge branches that have competing commits.
-If git detected a merge conflict, then it will tell the user that the automatic merge has failed, and that the conflicts need to be fixed.
+If git detected a merge conflict, then it will tell the user that the automatic merge has failed.
+It means that git doesn't know what to do, and is asking the user to fix the conflicts.
 Also, the user needs to commit on the result.

 10. Write a set of commands to abort the merge